chicago-aiscience/workshop-sst/README.md

 ## Community

 - **Contributing**: Fork this repository, create a feature branch, and open a pull request.
-Please add or update tests for behavioral changes and run `pytest -q` plus `pre-commit run --all-files` before submitting.
+Please add or update tests for behavioral changes and run `pytest -q` plus code quality checks (`ruff check .`, `ruff format --check .`, `mypy src/ tests/`, `pyproject-fmt --check pyproject.toml`) before submitting.
 - **Discussions & issues**: Use GitHub Issues to request features, report bugs, or share teaching ideas.
 We welcome suggestions that improve clarity for workshop audiences.
 - **Code of conduct**: Be respectful and inclusive.
 Follow the Python Software Foundation's Code of Conduct spirit in discussions and reviews.
 - **Teaching ideas**: Try adding seasonal plots, enforcing schema validation, or practicing release workflows (e.g., tagging `v0.1.0` and attaching artifacts).